Automation Toolkit Actions Reference

 Notes:

-• The standard Excel behavior for copy & paste / copy & paste special behaviors applies
+• The standard Excel behaviors for the copy & paste / copy & paste special are applied

 Excel Range Select